 Technicians from all over the world have to be in a position to command and maintain complex aerospace systems.
 Technical documentation is thus produced for regional markets across the globe and must be transferred into the appropriate languages in a clear and consistent fashion.
 It must also adhere to the legal stipulations of each individual country.

-Aside from the central topics of transportation and engineering, translations in the field of aerospace technology also demand an awareness of very particular branches of law, mathematics, economics, and environmental technology.
-KERN offers a wide range of experience in the interdisciplinary translation of specialized scholarly texts.
+Aside from the central topics of transportation and engineering, translations in the field of aerospace technology also demand an awareness of very particular branches of law, mathematics, economics and environmental technology.
+KERN offers a wide range of experience in the interdisciplinary translation of specialised scientific texts.

 Consistency and accuracy are of particular importance in technical translations.
 For example, several different explanations tailored to specific customer requirements are often developed for just one type of aircraft.